Systems Change vs Systems Optimisation: What they can do for the climate crisis

-Unlike systems change, Systems optimisation does not require a complete system reboot or an overhaul.
+Unlike systems change, systems optimisation does not require a complete system reboot or an overhaul.
 It identifies broken or inefficient systems and optimises them over a period of 10 years or less.
-For me, it invariably is spurred out of either necessity or opportunism.
+For me, it is invariably spurred out of either necessity or opportunism.

 By opportunism, as one example, I mean the way that market systems evolve through step changes in innovation and entrepreneurialism.
-Arguably — one could suggest the journey from cars, to driverless vehicles and alternative transport systems, is optimising a system.
+Arguably, one could suggest the journey from cars to driverless vehicles and alternative transport systems is optimising a system.

-Two Types of Leaders:
+Two Types of Leaders

 Conversely, the types of leaders I have seen thrive in systems optimisation embody more traditional leadership traits.
 They ‘command a room’, they ‘negotiate’, they ‘lead’ and they ‘smartly innovate’.
 Systems optimisation is a perfect role for them because the changes are needed yesterday.
 And that takes great political prowess and hard negotiating when dealing with the requisite large institutions to bring about meaningful change.
-Example Myers Briggs personality types include Entrepreneurs, Executives, Logisticians, Commanders and Debaters.
+Examples of Myers Briggs personality types include Entrepreneurs, Executives, Logisticians, Commanders and Debaters.

 Can Systems Optimisation save us?
-Climate change and human survival.
+Climate change and human survival

 So why does this matter?